 In the distinctive Blue Fin building on Southwark Street is The Refinery – a retro-chic café and bar exuding industrial sophistication.
 Perfect for an afternoon in the deck chairs watching Wimbledon, you’ll find fantastic food, innovative cocktails and draught beers on tap.
-Head to the alfresco terrace which has been transformed into the Aperol Garden – more Italian Riviera than Bankside!

 The best big screens to watch Wimbledon tennis on